caltechlibrary/newt/README.md

 I think a radical simplification is due.
 Newt in part is intended to spark that conversation.
 My observation is most software doesn't need to scale large.
 Even in the research and LAS communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.
 A better human experience is an intended side effect of Newt.

+> OK, a little more context

-Back in the day whenever we were writing in PHP, Python or Perl we creating middleware.
-Even Drupal ad WordPress can be thought of as middleware.
-Middleware sites between a data source (e.g. a database) and the web server (e.g. Apache 2, NGINX).
+Back in the day whenever we were writing in PHP, Python or Perl we were creating middleware.
+Even Drupal and WordPress are really middleware.
+Middleware sits between a data source (e.g. a database) and the web server (e.g. Apache 2, NGINX).
+It might be run inside Apache 2 or proxied to by NGINX.
+It's still middleware.

 A big key to simplification is narrowing the focus of our middleware.
 When our middleware has to implement everything it becomes very complex.
 Look at Drupal and WordPress.
 They implement data modeling, data management, user accounts, access management, data transformation.
 What if middleware was narrowly focus?
 Conceptually simpler?
 Did one or two things really well?.
-The approach starts to sound an like the old Unix philosophy and a single tool that does one thing really web chained together to form a data processing pipeline.
+The approach starts to sound an like the old Unix philosophy of writing a single tool that does one thing really well and can be chained together to form a data processing pipeline.
 If you step back and look at the web today that is what happening.
 A catalog systems can import data from trusted sources.
 Creating a repository record might start by pulling in data from CrossRef or ORCID.
-What is that type of integration was as easy as using Unix pipes for forming a data processing workflow?
+What if doing that was as easy as using Unix pipes to form a data processing workflow?

-If you can define the functions of a middleware system from existing system and route one system's output into another as import then we can use to pipeline approach to crate useful applications.
-We just need a means of describing the pipeline (YAML in the case of Newt) and running the pipeline when requested (Newt Router provides this).

-Taking this approach (implementing a service oriented architecture) it becomes easy to assign responsibility to various off the shelf components.
-Here's an example dividing responsibility with off the shelf software.
+We can make it that easy if we use service oriented architecture and off the shelf web services.
+With Newt's simple data router and pipelines we get just that.
+Here is a description of one implementation of that idea.

 1. Apache 2 with Shibboleth provides access control and helps up communicate with a web browser (e.g. SSL support in the public URL)
 2. Apache 2 proxies to a Newt Router.
 Newt Router either maps the request to a data pipeline or provides static content
 3. The data pipeline performs our processing.
 It can include any number of web services running on localhost.
 Which services depend on what we want to do.
 If we're managing data then Postgres+PostgREST is a good choice.
 The pipeline first stage might start there.
 Eventually we'll want to turn that JSON into HTML so Newt Mustache provides a reliable means of doing that.

-In this example structure we can mix and match database with a JSON API and search engines.
-Using this approach we can "mashup" our data sources locally from behind our front end web service.
-The web browser contacts the front in web service, it contacts Newt Router and the results flow back through Newt router and the front end web server to the web browser making the request.
+This example is pretty generalized.
+We could mix and match database with a JSON API and search engines as long was we can easily map request to the right pipeline.
+In effect we're "mashing up" our local services to provide the data management and content we need for our application.

 ## Off the shelf deliverables